nextflow-io/nextflow/docs/aws.md

 ## Container Options

-:::{versionadded} 21.12.1-edge
+:::info[Version added: 21.12.1-edge]
 :::

-The {ref}`process-containerOptions` directive can be used to control the properties of the container execution associated with each Batch job.
+The `process-containerOptions` directive can be used to control the properties of the container execution associated with each Batch job.

 The following container options are currently supported: